 Stephen also wrote the music to the short films 'Quiet' and 'Machinehead' that, together, won awards at three film festivals and were screened at a combined total of over 25 film festivals worldwide, including the New York International Film Festival and the Hollywood Reel Independent Film Festival.

 Stephen's debut EP as a solo artist, 'Acronyms Save Ink', was released on Seamless Recordings in 2013 and two of the tracks off the EP were selected for compilation albums of tracks selected by Ben Sowton and Chris Coco (formerly of BBC1 Radio).
-Stephen's second EP, 'Needs Every Introduction', is set for release in 2017 on Mach One Music.
+Stephen's second EP, 'Needs Every Introduction', was released in August 2017 on Mach One Music.

 Other notable honours include Stephen becoming the inaugural Cathcart Spring Prom Young Composer of the Year, with his winning piece being performed at the Royal Albert Hall and conducted by David Arnold.
 Stephen was also a finalist in the Xbox Soundtracks and UK Songwriting competitions.